SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/monitoring-and-controlling-devices.html.md

 **Send connections**

-The top arrow represents the Send connection (traffic from the device to Cumulocity).
-The status for the Send connections may be one of:
+The top arrow represents the send connection (traffic from the device to Cumulocity).
+The status for the send connections may be one of:

 * Online (data was sent within the required interval)- indicated by a green arrow
 * Offline (data was not sent within the required interval) - indicated by a red arrow